-- Once a student enters the professional program, didactic courses must be completed in two years.
-Students who are unable to complete the requirements in this time period will be dropped from the program unless an extension has been granted. (see also Length of Program Policy section) - 2.
+- 1. Once a student enters the professional program, didactic courses must be completed in two years.
+Students who are unable to complete the requirements in this time period will be dismissed from the program unless an extension has been granted. (see also Length of Program Policy section) - 2.
 Students are required to obtain a C or better in all required courses in the professional program. (see also in Grading Policy section) - 3.
 Students are permitted to repeat a required course one time only.
-Students who fail to receive a C or higher in the repeated course will be dropped from the program. - 4.
-Any student probation or suspension can delay progression in the MSCP program.
-Specific probation and suspension criteria may be found in the Honor Code, the Graduate University Catalog, and the University Student Handbook.
-(See also Academic Probation, Suspension, and Re-Enrollment Policy section)

-- 5. Progression to fellowship requires completion of 30 credit hours and graduation with the MSCP degree.
+Students who fail to receive a C or higher in the repeated course will be dismissed from the program. - 4.
+Student academic standing status can delay progression in the MSCP program.
+(See also CPHS Academic Standing Policy section) - 5.
+Progression to fellowship requires completion of 30 credit hours and graduation with the MSCP degree.
 This includes all requirements for entry into the professional program as well as successful completion of all the requirements of the program. - 6.
 Progression to fellowship also requires proof of active and unrestricted licensure to practice psychology as well as proof of practice as a Health Service Psychologist. - 7.
 Information obtained from background checks and drug screens may inhibit students from progressing in the professional program.
 (See also Criminal Background Checks and Chemical Drug Screening policies). - 8.
-Successful progression to graduation means completing all academic requirements and being in good standing with the University.
+Successful progression to graduation means completing all academic requirements and being in good academic standing with the University.
 (See also Graduation Requirements section)